Gold Pokémon Cards Value 2025 | Price Guide

 - Rarity & Print Run

-- Anniversary vs. Core Runs: Anniversary gold promos typically outnumber special tournament releases, but still far fewer than standard sets.
+Anniversary vs. Core Runs: Anniversary gold promos will typically be larger than special tournament drops but significantly smaller than standard sets. - Condition & Grading

 Current Market Overview & Price Ranges